 Often there is more than one scalar function.
 For example, pressure and temperature can simultaneously exist within the same RCC space.
-With new graphical features it is possible to extend the previous visual methods to observe how multiple scalar functions share the same parametric space and can also be used to test for the existence of new functional relationships.
+With new interactive graphical techniques it is possible to extend the previous visual methods to observe how multiple scalar functions share the same parametric space and can also be used to test for the existence of new functional relationships.